HMRC transaction monitoring privacy notice

 - mobile app you are using

 We collect information about what you do in our services, such as:

 - pages you access

-- information you give us
+- information you give us or our services

 We may also collect information about you from trusted security partners who provide us with information to protect against abuse.